sharash/sharash.github.io/docs/_posts/2020-09-13-schedule-adjusted-league-table.markdown

 - avg.points changes with each matchday; this is so that SALT on an ongoing season will exactly match the SALT for the corresponding matchday once the full season results are in.
 In other words, SALT for a matchday won’t change based on how far along a season has come.
 - Unlike regular league points, SALT can decrease from one matchday to the next, depending on other teams' results.

 Okay, so now we have the SALT points for each matchday.
-Let's start by seeing when each team had the biggest difference between actual points and ajusted points:
+Let's start by seeing when each team had the biggest difference between actual points and adjusted points:
 ```r
 df.salt %>% group_by(team) %>%
   mutate(abs.diff = abs(salt.points-actual.points))